I am an Associate Professor of Political Science at the University of Michigan (effective September 2017).

 How does development actually happen?
 Why are some nations able to make the dual transition–the Great Leap–from poor and weak to wealthy and modern?
 What shapes the ability of governments and societies to adapt at various stages of development?

-On an intuitive level, we may all agree that development is a complex process, that is, dynamic, non-linear, and multi-dimensional.
+Intuitively, we may all agree that development is a complex process, that is, dynamic, non-linear, and multi-dimensional.
 Yet our existing theories and tools are not generally designed to capture this essential reality.
 The broad goal of my research is to deepen our understanding of development as a complex process.
-I focus on developing countries and emerging markets, particularly China.
+Empirically, I focus on developing countries and emerging markets, particularly China.

 My research program comprises three interconnected themes: